An honest review of the Aman Tokyo, based on a 5-night stay.

 Right in the middle, there is a big fountain with a breathtaking floral arrangement.
 As I was visiting in autumn, they had a whole maple tree standing there.
 Hard not to fall in love with it, and I haven’t seen anyone entering resting the urge to take a picture of it.
 Who could fault them, eh?

 A portion of the lobby is used up by a restaurant and bar, while you will also find a library and a smoking room.
 It’s all pretty much open to maximize the impression of the wide-open room.
 That impression is even more profound once you realize that space sells at the utmost premium in Tokyo.
 You’ll often see 20 storied sky-scrapers built on what elsewhere would be used as a duplex parking garage.
-I mean, seriously, they could have squeezed 40 more rooms in the same space, yet the Aman decided to use it on a profound statement.
+I mean, seriously, they could have squeezed 40 to 100 more rooms in the same space, yet the Aman decided to use it on a profound statement.
 Just glorious!

 But what would be a good review without some critic thoughts?
 All other Aman hotels (I know off) have a very quiet, relaxed and peaceful air.
 This is mostly a product of the low number of rooms and the fact that they are more or less closed to the public.